Forestry and Agrifoods

 By the spring of 2006, the Province had funded the construction of over 3,100 kilometers of access road through all regions of the Province.
 These roads:

 All resource road construction on Crown land is performed on a contractual basis.
-Through Forest Management districts, the Province determines the location and types of road to be built, then invites tenders on each project.
+Through Forest Management districts, the Province determines the location and types of road to be built and then invites tenders on each project.
 All projects are monitored by field and headquarters staff to ensure that contractual obligations are fulfilled.
 Annual budgeting and planning begin at the district level and proceed through regional services to headquarters.^ Top of Page

 The Department can also close roads during times of poor operating conditions, especially: